© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross, St Margaret's churchyard, Somersby is a scheduled monument protected by Historic England under reference 1013536.
 View the official record →

-Churchyard cross, St Margaret's churchyard, Somersby is a medieval monument situated within the churchyard of St Margaret's Church in the parish of Somersby, Lincolnshire.
+Churchyard cross, St Margaret's churchyard, Somersby is a medieval stone cross located in the churchyard of St Margaret's Church in Somersby, Lincolnshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013536.

 Churchyard cross, St Margaret's churchyard, Somersby is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013536.